scalatron/scalatron.github.com/index.md

-## If You Want To Make Scalatron Better...
+## To Make Scalatron Better...

-Get the source code here on github, build it on your machine, add cool stuff or fix some bugs and contribute your improvements back to the community!
+...get the source code here on github, build it on your machine, add cool stuff or fix some bugs and contribute your improvements back to the community!
 Scalatron is a resource for all Scala enthusiasts and is in the public domain.